GlobetrotterG/lovecebu/README.md

 ### Jumbotron

-* The Section title **"About Love Cebu"** added and background photo similar to index.html.
+* The Section title **"About Love Cebu"** added and background photo similar to Home page.
 Text colour similar to Experience Cebu page.

 ### Page content
  * Has a Intro title **"Who We Are"** and an article about the person behind Love Cebu! site with my photo below the article.